Yehosua

 The gastronomic tradition of the mighty Oriental Empire, spanning thousands of years and vast

 territories, contained much more than that.
 Yehoshua decided to broaden his knowledge to include the less familiar cuts, the secret ingredients which were not to be found on the shelves of local grocery stores, but were available only to knowledgeable gourmets.
 He began exploring places nobody knew about except a few aficionados, until the rumor reached the press and Yehoshua could discover the address, since he himself had no connection with people in the know.
 Incidentally, he read mainly the cookery columns, although the Italian, French or Balkan recipes did not attract him in the least.
 But he did learn from them where to find pigeon breasts, for example, or fresh giant shrimps, and other such rarities.
 One thing led him to another, and Yehoshua – whose repertoire of Chinese dishes grew in variety and sophistication – increasingly found himself frequenting side streets, seeking out dusty import agencies which received consignments of rice wine, coconut oil or seaweed, or calling on a local farmer who fattened geese for private consumption.
 His world changed.
 His work – computer programming – which once had taken up the better part of his day, became a marginal part of his life.
 He spent a lot of time planning menus.
 The change was also apparent in his fatty tissues: Yehoshua grew rounder.
 The fat accumulated especially in his cheeks.
 He acquired a new expression: a kind of permanent smile, with slightly narrowed eyes.
-His friends remarked him on his weight gain – with benevolence, amusement and
+His friends remarked him on his weight gain – with benevolence, amusement and concern.

 He grew so fat that when he showered he took to looking down at his penis, which was almost